Lupalop/Dikta/README.md

 ## Introduction
 Welcome to Dikta.
 This is an investigative point-and-click adventure game exploring Martial Law and its surrounding events.
-Delve into a captivating narrative as you uncover mysteries and navigate through challenging scenarios.
+Delve into a captivating narrative as you uncover mysteries and navigate through challenging scenarios prevelent to that era.

 ## Requirements
 - Python 3.x